Coupon Binder – Zero to Stockpile Challenge #2

-As I mentioned above, I get insert coupons (4 papers each week for an average family of 4), I print coupons from any and all sites available, I use digital coupons from all the different stores and I use Rebate Apps for even more savings.
+As I mentioned above, I get insert coupons (4 papers each week for an average family of 4) (here is the 2021 coupon insert schedule), I print coupons from any and all sites available, I use digital coupons from all the different stores and I use Rebate Apps for even more savings.

 So, my savings (and hopefully yours) will be greater then those of you that don’t use coupons, however, if you are okay with not using coupons and not saving as much, well then so am I. Just do me a favor…make sure you are buying items at their lowest sale price.
 K?
 Thanks! 😉